For Investors · § 0

 Invest in Sŏn.

-We're building something unprecedented.
-Austin's first fine-dining Korean restaurant.
-A 126-seat, five-revenue-center operation powered by a 45-platform technology stack.
+We’re building something unprecedented.
+Austin’s first fine-dining Korean restaurant.
+A 126-seat, five-revenue-center operation built around daypart revenue, shared infrastructure, and a disciplined operating model.
 We seek partners who understand that the best restaurants are built on vision, operational excellence, and the right team.

 § 1The Opportunity